Specific Information for Admission to the CS AB/SM Program:

 SEAS SM programs are almost entirely composed of 200-level technical courses, most of which require significant background in the subject.
 While the AB/SM program itself does not have specific prerequisites, in order to be considered for admission to the SM program applicants will need to demonstrate that they have gained sufficient prior knowledge, attained through pre-requisite courses or equivalent demonstrable experience.
 Specifically, success in 200-level courses, or 100-level courses which are prerequisites for 200-level courses, in the chosen degree subject will be taken as evidence of adequate preparation for admission into the SM.

 The AB/SM is for currently enrolled Harvard College students only.
-Follow this link for more information about the AB/SM program, application process, and a registration link for our Fall virtual information sessions (October 18, 2022 at noon ET and Wednesday November 9, 2022 at 4pm ET).
+Follow this link for more information about the AB/SM program including SM degree requirements, the application process, and virtual information sessions.